"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Cella Irvine '75 Memorial Fund

-For 47 years, Cella Irvine ’75 was an integral and vital member of the Friends Seminary community as an aluma, parent of two "lifers", and member of the Board of Trustees.
-Upon Cella's passing in 2016, her family asked for gifts to be directed to Friends.
-The outpouring of support from her classmates and wider network of family, friends and colleagues established The Cella Irvine ‘75 Memorial Fund which will provide, in perpetuity, financial aid to a young woman of color.
+For 47 years, Cella Irvine ’75 was an integral and vital member of the Friends Seminary community as an alumna, parent of two “lifers,” and member of the Board of Trustees.
+Upon Cella’s passing in 2016, her family established the Cella Irvine ’75 Memorial Fund to provide financial aid to young women of color.
 The Fund celebrates her legacy both as a champion of women’s leadership and as a dedicated member of the Friends community.

 Davis Family Scholarship Fund